Nemf1s/ImportTrimmer/README.md

 The initially unused `Map` import stays, and `Map` remains before `Set`.

-## Preservation and conservative skips
+## Safety and preservation

-The plugin deletes only the accepted PSI-derived occurrence ranges.
-It does not optimize, sort, reformat, add, shorten, collapse, or convert imports.
-Remaining import spelling, order, grouping, comments, package text, and class body stay unchanged.
-A trailing import comment becomes a comment line.

-Analysis is deferred for syntax errors, uncommitted PSI, unresolved in-file Java references, unavailable indices, duplicate import ambiguity, module-import syntax, multiline imports, and comments embedded before an import semicolon.
-A missed suggestion is expected in these cases.
-If an import becomes used and unused entirely between successful debounced analyses, no transition is observed and no suggestion is made.
+Import Trimmer removes only the imports included in an accepted suggestion.
+It does not run **Optimize Imports**, rearrange imports, reformat the file, or modify unrelated source code.

+When Java analysis is incomplete or ambiguous—for example, while the file contains syntax errors or unresolved references—the plugin takes no action.
+Some short-lived used-to-unused transitions can be missed between debounced analyses; this is intentionally preferred over removing an import based on uncertain information.

-IDEA's Optimize Imports on the Fly, Actions on Save, commit optimization, formatters, and other plugins can independently modify imports.
-Import Trimmer does not change those settings and guarantees only its own edit.
+IDEA settings such as **Optimize Imports on the Fly**, Actions on Save, formatters, and other plugins may modify imports independently.
+Import Trimmer does not change those settings.

+For implementation details and the complete list of conservatively skipped cases, see [Architecture](docs/architecture.md).

-## Demo recording checklist
+## Development

-1. Disable IDEA's own automatic import optimization for a controlled demonstration.
-2. Open `src/test/testData/DemoBefore.java` and wait for the initial baseline.
-3. Delete the `List<String> names;` line.
-4. Show that the notification appears at the bottom-right and typing remains in the editor.
-5. Let the notification time out and show that the file remains unchanged.
-6. Invoke **Review newly unused Java imports**, accept, and show that only `List` disappears.
-7. Undo once to restore the import, then edit normally and confirm there is no immediate re-removal.
-8. Repeat briefly in automatic and on-request modes.
+Building the plugin requires JDK 25.

 ## License